dataminer-site/dataminer-site.github.io/docs/api/python/overview.md

 ## Connection Options

-Applications can open a new DuckDB connection via the `duckdb.connect()` method.
+Applications can open a new DataMiner connection via the `duckdb.connect()` method.

 ### Using an In-Memory Database

-When using DuckDB through `duckdb.sql()`, it operates on an **in-memory** database, i.e., no tables are persisted on disk.
+When using DataMiner through `duckdb.sql()`, it operates on an **in-memory** database, i.e., no tables are persisted on disk.
 Invoking the `duckdb.connect()` method without arguments returns a connection, which also uses an in-memory database:

 ```python